The Little Cannabis Glossary

 The method of use also has an impact on the effects experienced and on their strength.

-In contrast to a smooth liquid, terp sauce is more like a bunch of small crystals.
+Terp sauce looks like a bunch of small crystals.
 The crystals are the cannabinoids, which separate from the terpenes and form clusters.

 Cannabis tinctures are liquid cooking ingredients obtained either by macerating cannabis flowers in flavourless neutral spirits that are then boiled several hours or through a CO2 extraction process.
 The liquid obtained is usually mixed with a neutral oil and is often sold in dropper bottles.